 Schizophrenia vs Schizophreniform Disorder

 A distinction between schizophrenia and schizophreniform disorder is that occupational, academic, and/or social functioning is impaired in schizophrenia whereas this isn’t necessarily the case with schizophreniform disorder.
-Moreover, the onset of schizophrenia is often gradual — over a number of months or years — whereas the onset of schizophreniform disorder can be relatively rapid.

 The male to female ratio of schizophreniform disorder is 1:1.
 The onset of symptoms in men is typically between the ages of 18 to 24 and in women 18 to 35.
 The rates of schizophreniform disorder are higher in developing countries compared to developed countries.